Over 1.7M Hondas investigated for unexpected automatic braking - NewsBreak

 The owner, who was not identified in the complaint, reported that two people were hurt.

 The Honda probe is the second investigation of automated braking systems opened by NHTSA in the past week.
 On Feb.
-17, the agency began investigating reports of similar malfunctions on about 416,000 Teslas after it received 354 complaints that the vehicles could stop for no reason.State, manufacturer update efforts to fix new Tennessee license plates
+17, the agency began investigating reports of similar malfunctions on about 416,000 Teslas after it received 354 complaints that the vehicles could stop for no reason.Ford recalls 330,000 Mustangs to fix rear camera problem

 The vehicles are equipped with partially automated driver-assist features such as adaptive cruise control and “Autopilot,” which allows them to automatically brake and steer within their lanes.